AMRC-FactoryPlus/amrc-connectivity-stack/docs/installation.md

 helm repo update
 ```

 Next, create a `values.yaml` file in a sensible location on your local machine.
 This file will be used to configure the deployment and can contain many options for customisation and configuration (see [values](#values) for more information).
 At the very least you should set the following values but remember to change them to match your specific deployment.
 Please note that this will install a production-ready deployment of ACS with TLS enabled by default.
-To deploy an insecure development deployment, see the [Development (Insecure) Deployment](#development-insecure-deployment) section above.
+To deploy an insecure development deployment, see the [Development (insecure) deployment](#development-insecure-deployment) section above.

 ```yaml
 acs: